 Severe allergic or skin reactions can occur with this medication.
 Call your healthcare provider or go to the emergency room if you experience symptoms of an allergic reaction, including: swelling of the lips, mouth, tongue or throat, or have difficulty breathing.
 Notify your care team if you develop any skin rash.

-- Heart problems: Some people may develop a slow heartbeat (bradycardia) or heart disease.
+- Heart Problems: Some people may develop a slow heartbeat (bradycardia), heart attack or heart disease.
 Notify your healthcare provider if you have sudden weight gain, swelling in the ankles or legs, you feel abnormal heart beats or if you feel dizzy or faint.
 If you develop chest pain or pressure, pain in the left arm, back, or jaw, sweating, shortness of breath, clammy skin, nausea, dizziness or lightheadedness, call 911 or go to the nearest emergency room.

 - Seizures: Seizures have been reported while taking this medication.
 Notify your oncology provider if you have a seizure.